 Friendship gives flavor to life.
 Rather than treating friendship as a nice-to-have luxury, reserved for people who have their lives in perfect order, we should cultivate friendship intentionally and treat it as the necessity it is.
 We need to be intentional in our pursuit of it, especially as we age.

 Like a marriage, the best friendships require investment, compromise, and sacrifice.
-By creating shared alignment, trust, and companionship, strong friendships nourish the soul and make life more vibrant.
+By creating shared alignment, trust, and companionship, strong friendships nourish the soul and sharpen the mind.

 The Loneliness Epidemic

 America’s loneliness epidemic is a direct result of the structure of American life.
 Work is changing and modern life keeps us distanced and disconnected from the people we love.

 Loneliness plagues modern life.
 In big cities like New York, where I live, people lack community.
 In a city where everybody is chasing their dream with the focus of a hawk swooping down for the kill, it can be hard to forge deep relationships.
 We should reject the status quo.

 Last summer, I moved into an apartment with a close friend.
 By living together, we could spend more time together.
 But after going more than 50 days without a meaningful conversation, we decided to schedule time together with a calendar invite.
 A calendar invite… for my roommate.
 What is going on?

 Turns out, it isn’t just me.
 In a book called Bowling Alone, sociologist Robert Putnam studied the decline of social interactions in America through the lens of declining participation in labor unions, fraternal organizations, and religious groups.
 Putnam contrasts the struggles of building friendships in urban communities with “The Sprawl Civil Penalty,” which states that urban sprawl and suburbia lowers community involvement by roughly 20 percent.
 As a result, American communities have lower trust, reciprocity, information, and cooperation than they once did.